Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 3) You Want To Build Your Business Credit

 Just about every business credit card reports your card activity to the major credit bureaus.
-If you make payments in a timely manner and maintain best practices with your credit utilization ratio (the amount of credit you’re currently using divided by the total amount of credit you have available) using a business credit card can help build up your business credit.
+If you make payments in a timely manner and maintain best practices with your credit utilization ratio (the amount of credit you’re currently using divided by the total amount of credit you have available) you can build your business credit by using a business credit card.
+What’s more, if you have bad credit, using a bad credit business credit card can help qualify you for a better business credit card in the future.

 4) You Want To Earn Rewards/Cash Back For Your Spending